-“I grew up sensitive to the environment … but the urgency piece really hit me in 2017.”
+Julia Jackson grew up sensitive to the environment, but the desire to take action hit her in 2017.

-Over the past several years, fires, floods, hurricanes, and other catastrophes exacerbated by global warming have underscored the urgency of taking action to reverse climate change.
+Over the past several years, fires, floods, and hurricanes have underscored the need to take action to address climate change.

-In response, cities, counties, countries—including the entire European Union—have officially declared climate change to be an emergency.
 Global organizations continue to push for coordinated worldwide action.
 Youth activists such as Xiye Bastida, Greta Thunberg, and Xiuhtezcatl Martinez organize young people.
-Celebrities and the wealthy aim their philanthropic efforts at the climate crisis.
+Celebrities and the wealthy aim their philanthropic efforts at climate change.